souelgha/42_ft_IRC/README.md

 - PORT: The PORT that the server listening on.
 You can also use an IRC Client IRSSI.

-## chat example in channel using IRSSI client
+## Chat example in channel using IRSSI client
 ![apercu](/irc-chat.png)